-The Compensation Committee firmly believes that the compensation of our executive officers should emphasize paying for performance, and it is committed to getting compensation right, both for the Company's stockholders and the Company's long-term success.
+The Compensation Committee firmly believes that the compensation of our executive officers should emphasize paying for performance that contributes to our success while encouraging behavior that is in our, and our stockholders', long-term best interests.
 The Compensation Committee is responsible for assisting the Board in overseeing the Company's compensation and employee benefit plans and practices, including its executive compensation plans and its incentive-compensation and equity-based plans.
-To represent and assist the Board in its oversight of the Company's compensation practices and under our charter, the Compensation Committee performs, among other tasks, the following duties:
+To represent and assist the Board in its oversight of the Company's compensation practices and under its charter, the Compensation Committee performs, among other tasks, the following duties:

-- reviews and recommends any changes to the goals and objectives of the Company's executive compensation plans; - reviews and recommends any changes to the Company's executive compensation plans in light of the Company's goals and objectives with respect to such plans; - evaluates annually the performance of named executive officers in light of the goals and objectives of the Company's executive compensation plans, and determines and approves, or recommends to the Board for its approval, the compensation levels of named executive officers based on this evaluation: - evaluates annually the appropriate level of compensation for Board and Committee service by non-employee members of the Board; and - establishes and reviews stock ownership guidelines for directors and officers.
+- reviews and recommends any changes to the goals and objectives of the Company's executive compensation plans; - reviews and recommends any changes to the Company's executive compensation plans in light of the Company's goals and objectives with respect to such plans; - evaluates annually the performance of named executive officers in light of the goals and objectives of the Company's executive compensation plans, and determines and approves, or recommends to the Board for its approval, the compensation levels of named executive officers based on this evaluation; - evaluates annually the appropriate level of compensation for Board and Committee service by non-employee members of the Board; and - establishes and reviews stock ownership guidelines for directors and officers.